 - Physical assets: Real estate, vehicles, boats, furniture, musical instruments, jewellery and works of art.

 - Sentimental items: Photo albums and family heirlooms.

 - Financial assets: Bank account savings, investments, shares, KiwiSaver or other retirement savings, and life or funeral insurance policies.

 As part of the will-writing process, you will need to appoint an executor.
 This person – or people, as it’s a good idea to have more than one – should be at least 18 and be someone you can trust to carry out your wishes.

 Power of attorney is another important role.
 Their job is to act and make decisions on your behalf and in your best interest should you become seriously ill or incapacitated.
 A medical power of attorney can be appointed to make medical decisions, and/or an enduring power of attorney can be appointed to make legal and financial decisions for you.

 Remember to keep your will in a safe place, and to tell your executor or someone close to you where it is.
 If they can’t find it – and they’ll need the original copy, correctly signed and witnessed – your wishes may not be able to be carried out.

 Funeral insurance can help cover these costs, with a simple, lump-sum payout when it’s needed most.
-This is paid to your beneficiary to be used as they see fit for funeral costs, as well as any other costs that may pop up, such as clearing your credit card debt.
+This is paid to your executor to be used as they see fit for funeral costs, as well as any other costs that may pop up, such as clearing your credit card.